 Today's vehicles are a complex web of software and mechanical engineering, so an extended warranty might be a good idea or could end up being unused

 Today's vehicles are a complex web of software and mechanical engineering.
 What used to be an easy-to-diagnose problem now involves tracing steps through two, three, or even more systems, checking for proper operation of software, and following long diagnostic flow charts.
 Everything works together to make your driving experience as smooth as possible.
 In the old days, if the air conditioning wasn't working you had to make sure the compressor turned on, that the system had enough refrigerant, and that you had power to the system.
 Today, there are additional things to check, such as software updates across multiple systems, whether the solar sensor is communicating with the computer, etc. If you have automatic climate control or even dual zone climate control, there's even more to check and more that could go wrong.

 Vehicle Cost & options can influence your decision

-Today, you may wish to consider having an extended warranty if your vehicle cost a significant amount of money.
-What is significant?
-It depends.
+You may want an extended warranty if your vehicle cost a significant amount of money, and that amount is up to you.
 The more fancy bells and whistles you add to your car, the more that can go wrong.
 Adding four wheel or all-wheel-drive to your car may add between $4000 and $6000 to the total cost.
 But repairing those systems could cost just as much or even more depending upon the problem.
 Do you have a hybrid vehicle?
 Hybrid vehicles can sometimes break the bank and sometimes take months to repair depending upon the problem, the part involved and whether there is a technician trained for the vehicle.

 Manufacturers are building better cars that last longer and typically have fewer problems